webreinvent/vaah-docs/docs/vaahcms-2/backend/modules.md

 VaahCms provide a `framework` for `Module`.
 This framework have largely been designed over the last several years and will all be good choices for building Backend site.

-We will be using `Vue` & `Vuex` because this is where the real power of VaahCMS exist.
+We will be using `Vue` because this is where the real power of VaahCMS exist.

 [Read Documentation](/vaahcms-2/backend/generate-module.md)